YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

 └── unrooted_raw_trees.nwk
 ```

 The [data/INPUT\_DATA](data/INPUT_DATA) directory contains all input data available for the 18 Anopheles dataset mainly produced by [Neafsey et al., 2015](http://science.sciencemag.org/content/347/6217/1258522.long).
-Among the 18 Anopheles genomes, 4 have no paired sequencing data available (in **bold**) to produce scaffolding adjacencies with BESST for the ADseq algorithm.
+Among the 18 Anopheles genomes, 4 have no paired sequencing data available (species name in **bold**) to produce scaffolding adjacencies with BESST for the ADseq algorithm.
 For more details on sequencing data available see document [18Anopheles_sequencing_data.ods](doc/18Anopheles_sequencing_data.ods):

 * Anopheles_albimanus
 * Anopheles_arabiensis